bebound/bebound.github.io/content/posts/csrf-in-django.md

 1. When user login for the first time, Django generate a `csrf_secret`, add random salt and encrypt it as A, save A to cookie `csrftoken`.
 2. When Django processing tag `{{ csrf_token }}` or `{% csrf_token %}`, it read `csrftoken` cookie A, reverse it to `csrf_secret`, add random salt and encrypt it as B, return corresponding HTML.
-3. When Django receive POST request, it will retrive cookie `csrftoken` as A, and tries to get `csrfmiddlewaretoken` value B from POST data, if it does not exist, it will get header `X-CSRFToken` value as B. Then A and B will be reversed to `csrf_secret`.
+3. When Django receive POST request, it will retrieve cookie `csrftoken` as A, and tries to get `csrfmiddlewaretoken` value B from POST data, if it does not exist, it will get header `X-CSRFToken` value as B. Then A and B will be reversed to `csrf_secret`.
 If the values are identical, the validation is passed.
 Otherwise, a 403 error will raise.

 ## Django CSRF Usage {#django-csrf-usage}